 Exhibit A: Performance capacity

-Instructions: Please respond to these performance capacity questions as required by Minnesota Statutes 16B.981 Subd.
+Instructions: Please respond to these performance capacity questions as required by Minnesota Statutes 16B.981, subd.
 2 (1) and as part of the response to this grant request for proposal.

 Describe your history of performing the work that will be funded by the grant or duties similar to those required.
 Include your organization’s current and past staffing, current and past budget, and administrative and fiscal capacity to successfully conduct and administer grant programming.